Guide to Concentrates

 CO2 Oil has become extremely popular recently.
 It is often considered a “natural solvent” because it is a naturally occurring substance and is produced by the human body.
 Because of this, CO2 oil is generally considered “cleaner” than concentrates made from butane, propane, or hydrocarbons.
 (Although if purged correctly, alternative methods are safe to consume).
 CO2 extraction usually requires high end lab equipment that can finely tune the desired results.
 Sometimes the terpenes and flavors are altered during extraction and later re-added resulting in customizable terpene profiles that vary in subtleness.
 Some people enjoy this aspect, others prefer a more natural taste.
 Because of how thin the viscosity of the oil is, it’s perfect for vape pens and other sublingual applications.
 Can be dabbed or used in vape pens.
 Can also be taken orally if sold as a diluted sublingual.

 Wax/Budder/Crumble/Honeycomb: These are very common terms you’ll hear in the world of dabbing.
 These concentrates are made by “blasting” a solvent like butane (BHO) or propane (PHO) over plant material to separate the cannabinoids and terpenes from the original product.
-This method should not be attempted at home but rather left to profession who use high end “closed-loop” systems and vacuum ovens to ensure a safe, clean, and consistent product.
+This method should not be attempted at home but rather left to professionals who use high end “closed-loop” systems and vacuum ovens to ensure a safe, clean, and consistent product.

 After the extraction, the texture and consistency of the product can be manipulated depending on heat, time, and agitation during purging.
 The result comes down to preference.
 Different people prefer different consistencies for dabbing.
 Most budder is heavily whipped and left with a slight amount of moister to make it more malleable and smoother.
 Waxes and crumbles have less moisture but are also whipped to get the desired consistency.
 Honeycomb or “Pie Crust” is pressed after purging resulting in faster nucleation and a consistency that resembles a honeycomb.
 Designed to be dabbed.